-Photographic artist interested in memory and perception.
-His practice focuses on the ever-shifting contemporary classification of the photographic form and aims to challenge traditional methods of communication by presenting a more mutatable style of artistic expression, one which considers what photography can or cannot exist as.
-White-Jones graduated with First Class Honours in BA Photography from Norwich University of the Arts.
-Currently working alongside the Human Interfaces Creative Lab as a Guest Editor for the lens-based magazine Uncertain States and assisting organisations including Mina Raven & The Motion Sickness Project.
-Publications include Uncertain States Magazine, Storehouse Magazine & Folium Publishing’s, ‘The Scaffold’.
-His work has been exhibited at Norwich University of the Arts and The Old Truman Brewery, London.
-In 2018 he was awarded a place on the Visa Pour l’image Documentary Photography Programme.
+Sid White-Jones is a photographic artist interested in memory and perception.
+His practice focuses on the ever-shifting contemporary classification of the photographic form and aims to challenge traditional methods of communication by presenting a more mutable style of artistic expression, one which considers what photography can or cannot exist as.
+White-Jones graduated with First Class Honours in BA Photography from Norwich University of the Arts and in 2018 he was awarded a place on the Visa Pour l’image Documentary Photography Programme.
+Within the past year he has worked alongside the Human Interfaces Creative Lab as a Guest Editor for the lens-based magazine Uncertain States and has assisted organisations including Mina Raven, The Motion Sickness Project and Kettles Yard.
+Publications include Uncertain States Magazine, Storehouse Magazine, Bait Magazine & Folium Publishing’s, ‘The Scaffold’.
+His work has been exhibited at Norwich University of the Arts, The Old Truman Brewery London and The Motion Sickness Project Space Cambridge.
 IG : @sidwhitejonesLocked Pro Plan feature

 • Mina Raven - An organisation working with public and private institutions to produce and promote photography between UK and France.
 Their missions is to "inform and inspire the widest possible audience by presenting bold and interesting artists from today.
 Mina Raven organise events including Exhibitions, Open Calls, Talks, Workshops, Portfolio Reviews, Book Launches and Workshops. • Motion Sickness Project Space - Founded by a team of Cambridge School of Art alumni, Motion Sickness is an art collective based in Cambridge, England and Leipzig, Germany.
 The groups latest venture is the Motion Sickness Project Space supported by and based within The Lion Yard, Cambridge.
 The gallery space will host a series of exhibitions celebrating emerging artists both locally and nationwide.